UChicago-pol-methods/polisci-math-prefresher/README.md

+# University of Chicago Political Science Math Prefresher

-# Introduction
+## Introduction

 The 2022 UChicago Math Prefresher for incoming Political Science graduate students will be held from September 12-14; September 19-21 and September 23rd.
+The course is designed as a brief review of math fundamentals -- calculus, optimization, probability theory and linear algebra among other topics -- as well as an introduction to programming in the R statistical computing language.
+The course is entirely optional and there are no grades or assignments but we encourage all incoming graduate students to attend if they are able.

-# Course Booklet
+## Course Booklet

 The course notes for the math and programming sections as well as all practice problems are made available on this website and can be accessed by navigating the menus in the sidebar.

-# Schedule
+## Schedule

 The prefresher will run for a total of seven days September 12-14, September 19-21 and September 23rd, with breaks for the APSA conference and the new student orientation.
 Each day will run from around 9am to 4pm with many breaks in between.